 The European Union Policy Studies graduate program is one-year (three-semester) program that lasts a full ten months.
-Click here to watch a short film detailing the academic program's main characteristics.

 The EUPS program allows students to gain access to the labor market and/or to further their studies more quickly than a traditional, two-year masters.
 Upon successful completion of the academic program, students earn a Master of Arts in Political Science from James Madison University.
 Students take a total of 33 credits.

 In addition to building strong policy analytic skills and mastering the complexities of European policy making, EUPS students graduate with broad cross-cultural competence and the confidence and skills to thrive in the 21st century's dynamic, multilingual, and competitive global environment.

 Twelve of the program's 33 credits are completed in the fall semester, twelve in the spring, and nine in the summer.
 All lectures and seminars are conducted in English, but the program is supplemented by Italian language instruction in the fall and spring semesters.

 In the fall semester, students receive a rigorous introduction to the theory and practice of European politics and policy-making, the history of the European Union and its institutions, and contemporary policy issues.
 Students complete four 3-credit courses, each of which provides insights into patterns of interaction among Europe’s political, economic, ideological, and cultural interests.
 In addition to these four courses (which all last the duration of the semester), students are fully immersed in language classes every day for the first week for 1.5 hours.
 After the first week, students attend bi-weekly Italian language classes.